Darkluc06/yummies/README.md

 ## Assignment

 ## How to run the server
-Open the terminal and type the following in each t:
+Open the terminal and type the following in each terminal:

 1. npm run dev
 2. php artisan serve